HimanshuSolves/About-HimanshuSolves/README.md

-- 👋 Hi, I’m Himanshu saxena
+- 👋 Hi, I’m Himanshu Saxena
 - 👀 I’m interested in Data Analytics, MIS and Workforce Management.
 - 🌱 I’m currently learning SQL and PowerBI
 - 💞️ I’m looking to collaborate on Data Visualization and Management.